hirokiky/matcha/README.rst

    >>> matching.reverse('post_detail', post_slug='about_matcha')
    '/post/about_matcha/'

-* The positional argument is a signature string for applications.
+* The first positional argument is a signature string for applications.
   It provided as the third argument of each Matching's constructors.
 * The keyword argument is a string to fill up the URL arguments.
 * Careflly, reverse method will raise NotReverced exception when